mongodb/specifications/source/unified-test-format/unified-test-format.rst

   executing `operations`_.
 If the array is empty, the test runner MUST assert that no events were observed on the client (excluding ignored events).

+- ``ignoreCommandMonitoringEvents``: Optional array of one or more strings.
+  Command names for which the test runner MUST ignore any observed command monitoring events.
+The command(s) will be ignored in addition to those already ignored by an entity-level `ignoreCommandMonitoringEvents
+  <entity_client_ignoreCommandMonitoringEvents_>`_ directive for the client
+  entity under test.

 expectedEvent
 ~~~~~~~~~~~~~